Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/custom-fields.md

 <img src="../images/update-button-manage-fields.png" alt="Update button in a Manage Fields dialog box" class="responsive-img" width="90%" />

 ## How Do I Use Custom Fields from the Task Fields Library?

 When you collaborate with other users, often you will need to use specific custom fields to follow your company's policies and processes.

 In every organization, workspace or a project, you can find custom fields, created by your team members.
 They will be stored in the *Task Fields Library*.

 To use a custom field from a Task Fields Library, you need to:

-1. Click/tap on the + field button in the upper right corner.
+1. Click/tap on the + field button in the upper right corner in a task list.

-2. Choose **+ Add field**.
+2. Choose **+ Add Field**.

 <img src="../images/custom-fields-add-button.png" alt="Add button for custom fields" class="responsive-img" width="90%" />